mrbrianhobo/solidity-exercises/rinkeby.md

 ## Step 3: Create an account

-In a separate terminal completely, create an account and save the password somewhere safe.
+In a separate terminal completely, we want to open up a `geth` console and attach it to an appropriate data directory.

-After that, attach the console with the appropriate data directory.
+After opening up the console, we want to create an Ethereum account and save the password somewhere safe.

 On Linux it would be:
 ```